 In certain situations, where either the child is in danger or they are putting others in danger then it may be appropriate to use positive handling (Team Teach).
 Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
 This is a last resort and only done if other strategies have failed.
 De-escalation is always preferable where this is possible (see Restraint Policy).
 When pupils have been restrained, it is vital that accurate records are kept in the Team Teach log, that parents are informed and that staff involved are debriefed by the Team Teach Co-ordinator or Head of School/Executive Headteacher.

-COVID-19 update: Positive handling (Team Teach) in line with the Restraint Policy, is not able to be put into practice during this time, due to social distancing measures and mimimising any risk of spreading Covid-19.
-It will only be put in place in extreme circumstances, for example, there is an immediate risk to the safety of a child/staff member.
-Parents/Carers will be contacted immediately.
+COVID-19 update: Positive handling (Team Teach) in line with the Restraint Policy, is only to be used in extreme circumstances, for example, there is an immediate risk to the safety of a child/staff member.